symlara/social-network/README.md

 <hr />

 ### Tools Used
-Here's a list of the tools that were used in this api:
+Here's a list of the tools that were used to build this API:
 * <a href="https://mongoosejs.com" target="_blank">Mongoose</a>
 * <a href="https://expressjs.com">Express</a>
 * <a href="https://insomnia.rest">Insomnia</a>